 For research funded by HHS, none of the exemption categories listed in Sections 5.4.1 and 5.4.2 applies for research involving prisoners.
 In addition, even though it is not prohibited by 45 CFR Part 46, Subpart C, HHS-funded research requesting inclusion of prisoners as subjects will not be reviewed by an expedited review process.
+The IRB determines and documents that for DHHS research, all requirements for 45 CFR Part 46, Subpart C are followed.
 All such protocols will be reviewed at a convened meeting with a prisoner advocate present.

 For HHS-funded research desiring to include prisoners as subjects, a majority of the IRB members (exclusive of the prisoner advocate) must have no affiliation with the prison system, apart from membership on the IRB and at least one member who is a prisoner representative, with appropriate background and experience to serve in that capacity, must be present at any meeting at which protocols including prisoners will be discussed.
 In addition, the prisoner representative will be a voting member of the IRB, will be a primary or secondary reviewer, will receive all submitted protocol documents (initial review, modifications, continuing review) and will present their review at the IRB meeting.
 If no prisoner representative is present, review of proposals requesting inclusion of prisoners must be postponed and no determinations on approval of protocols for inclusion of prisoners as research subjects may take place.